New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Review and Preliminary

-is a continuous, spacelike, simple (non-self-intersecting) curve with endpoints $p_1$ and $p_2$ on $\bb$, In addition, $\RR$ lies entirely in the bulk except for its endpoints.
-We will denote such intersecting curves as ridges.
+is a connected, continuous, everywhere spacelike, simple (non-self-intersecting) curve with endpoints $p$ and $q$ on $\bb$.
+Moreover, $\RR$ lies entirely in the bulk except at its endpoints.
+We refer to such an intersection curve as a \emph{ridge}.